tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 }
 ```

 Bitcoin guarantees a sound monetary management by limiting its creation by design, which makes it very different from other currencies because it can protect users' savings.
-Aligned with the principles of Austrian economics, its stable quantity and predictable distribution protect it from the inherent risks of inflation that traditional currencies have to face (see [ECO201](https://planb.network/en/courses/eco201) to know more).
+Aligned with the principles of Austrian economics, its stable quantity and predictable distribution protect it from the inherent risks of inflation that traditional currencies have to face (see the course ECO201 to know more).

 In summary, Bitcoin, with its decentralized nature, programmed scarcity, and transparency, offers a unique alternative to traditional monetary systems.
 It illustrates how technology can be used to create a currency that not only is useful and verifiable, but also preserves the value of users' savings by strictly limiting its supply.